willayy/FastXlsToCsv/README.md

 for turning excel into csv!

 ## Dependencies
-* Excel (Only tested on excel 2016) and .
+* Excel (Only tested on excel 2016).
 * Windows operating system (Only tested on Windows 10).
-* Only tested on Python 3.11, should probably work on any python that has os and subprocess.
+* Only tested on Python 3.11, should probably work on any python.
 * Windows script host (Exists on pretty much every windows ever).

 ## Usage